xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ## NCS 5500 / 5700 Fixed Chassis
-The NCS 5500 / 5700 fixed series devices are validated in access, aggregation, and core role in the Converged SDN Transport design.
+The NCS 5500 / 5700 fixed series devices are validated in access, aggregation, and core role in the Agile Metro design.
 All platforms listed below support at least PTP class B timing and the full set of IOS-XR xVPN and Segment Routing features.

 These family of devices provide a flexible way to both aggregate downstream connections as well terminate user services at different places in the network.

 More information on the NCS 5500 fixed routers can be found at:

 <https://www.cisco.com/c/en/us/products/routers/network-convergence-system-5500-series/index.html>

-## NCS 540 Small, Medium, Large Density, and Fronthaul routers
+## NCS 540 Small, Medium, and Large density routers
 The NCS 540 family of routers supports mobile and business services across a wide variety of service provier and enterprise applications, including support for Routed Optical Networking in the QSFP-DD enabled NCS-540 Large Density router.